lukejagodzinski/meteor-astronomy-docs/docs/direct_collection_access.md

 }
 ```

-As you can see, this method makes sure that the data is consistent.
-The same is true if it goes about other methods.
+As you can see, this method makes sure that the data is consistently typed.
+The same is true when using Astronomy's other Class methods.

 **The "forEach" option**

-You can pass the `forEach` option in the `update()` method.
+You can pass a `forEach` option in the `update()` method.
 It has to be a function that will be invoked for each update operation.

 ```js
 User.update(selector, modifier, {